shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 Some other alterations that could be investigated are as follows:
 - tune the IOU threshold for training - it is possible that the relatively low threshold of 0.2 is causing unstable learning.
 - tune the gain of object, box, and classification loss - this can be used to tune which loss terms are more important to the model.
 Possibly an increase in box loss gain could improve all three losses as it may result in improved bounding boxes.
-- A hyperparameter tuning algorithm, such as Population Based Training (PBT) or Population Based Bandits (PB2) could be used to optimise hyperparameters for this specific case, however, it is recommended that this particular option is not implemented until the model is closer to acceptable performance.
+- A hyperparameter tuning algorithm, such as Population Based Training (PBT) or Population Based Bandits (PB2) could be used to optimise hyperparameters for this specific case, however, it is recommended that this particular option is not implemented until the model is closer to acceptable performance, as it is a very time-consuming computation.

 ### Reproducability of Results
 Assuming the use of the same ISIC 2017 dataset, these results should be reproducable, as long as usage instructions are followed, with the correct yolov5 size model (m) used, and the correct number of epochs.
 The exception to this is if a different machine is used, it may not be able to achieve the same batch size (my machine used a batch size of 21, using yolov5 auto size functionality).
 If the batch size is too small, this will produce unfavourable batch normalisation results.